 - Internet appendix: Additional material may be included in an Internet Appendix, which must be placed at the end of the manuscript as part of the same pdf file, not as a separate upload.
 It does not count toward the 60-page limit.
 However, the paper must be self-contained so that readers can understand the study in its entirety without having to rely on any separate material.

 Disclosure Statements: You must provide a conflict-of-interest disclosure statement and place it on a a page following the title page of your submission–not in a separate file and not in the acknowledgments footnote.
+Resubmissions must include a disclosure statement, too.
 If the paper involves co-authors, each co-author must contribute a separate declaration by name in the disclosure statement.
-The disclosure statement should be included even if the authors have nothing to disclose; this fact should be explicitly stated (e.g., “I have nothing to disclose”).
+The disclosure statement must be included even if the authors have nothing to disclose (this fact should then be explicitly stated, e.g., “I have nothing to disclose”).
 The disclosure statement will be available to referees.
 The statement pages do not count toward the 60-page limit.
 Click here to see an example.
 Please carefully review the Conflict of Interest Disclosure Policy before submitting the paper.
 Submissions without disclosure statements will be returned to the submitting author immediately.

 Code sharing policy: If your paper is accepted for publication, the code used to produce the paper’s results must be submitted with the final version of the paper and will be made available in the Supplementary Information section of the online version of the article.
 Please see the Code Sharing Policy and Code Sharing Policy FAQ for further explanations.
 By submitting to the JF, the authors agree to comply with this policy.
 Requests for exemption must be made in the cover letter to the editor at the time of the first submission.